Overview

 - Write lifting and lowering templates using the Mapping Template Language (MTL) to convert between arbitrary formats and RDF

-- Apply semantic transformations within a pipeline to build and reshape knowledge graphs
+- Apply semantic transformations within a pipeline to build and reshape knowledge graphs by using Apache Camel routes augmented with Chimera components

 Running Example